North American F-86 Sabre: Flying characteristics

-The Sabre's swept wings and jet engine produced a flying experience that was very different from the propeller-driven fighters of the time.
-The transition from props to jets was not without accidents and incidents even for experienced fighter pilots.
+The transition to the Sabre's swept wings and jet engine saw many accidents and incidents, since even experienced pilots had to learn new handling techniques and flying characteristics.
 Early on in the jet age, some US manufacturers instituted safety and transition programs where experienced test and production pilots toured operational fighter squadrons to provide instruction and demonstrations designed to lower the accident rate.

-Additionally, the ongoing technical development and long production history of the F-86 resulted in some significant differences in the handling and flying characteristics between the various F-86 models.
-Some of the important changes to the design included the switch from an elevator/stabilizer to an all-flying tail, the discontinuation of leading edge slats for a solid leading edge with increased internal fuel capacity, increased engine power, and an internal missile bay (F-86D).
-Each of these design changes impacted the handling and flying characteristics of the F-86, not necessarily for the better.
-In the case of the solid leading edge and increased internal fuel capacity, the design change produced increased combat performance but exacerbated a dangerous and often fatal handling characteristic upon take-off if the nose were raised prematurely from the runway.
-This 'over-rotation' danger is now a major area of instruction and concern for current F-86 pilots.
+As F-86 models continued to be upgraded, the learning process continued.
+Important design changes included switching from an elevator/stabilizer to an all-flying tail, discontinuation of leading edge slats for a solid wing with a small forward-mounted wing fence, increased internal fuel capacity, increased engine power, and an internal missile bay (F-86D).
+While the solid leading edge and increased internal fuel capacity increased combat performance, they exacerbated a dangerous and often fatal handling characteristic: the nose was raised prematurely from the runway during take-off.
+The danger of over-rotation is now a major area of instruction and concern for current F-86 pilots.
 The 1972 Sacramento Canadair Sabre accident resulting in 22 fatalities and 28 other casualties was a result of over-rotation on take-off.